morganbrooks/MDAPy/MDAPy_Manual.md

 - MDAPy calculates the 10 most commonly applied MDA methods.
 Some newer or less common methods — such as the Youngest Gaussian Fit (YGF), TuffZirc, or the weighted average of the youngest 4 zircons (Y4Z) — are not currently available.
 - MDAPy does not recommend which MDA method is optimal for a given dataset.
 Researcher expertise and knowledge of the geologic setting are required to interpret results and select the most appropriate method.
-- For guidance on method selection, see: Coutts et al. (2019), Herriott et al. (2019), and Brooks (2025).
+- For guidance on method selection, see: Coutts et al. (2019) and Brooks (2025).

 ---